isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/exchange-online-protection-service-description/exchange-online-protection-service-description.md

 ## <a name="limits"></a>Limites

-Para saber os limites no EOP, consulte [Limites do Exchange Online Protection](exchange-online-protection-limits.md).
+Para limites no EOP, consulte [limites do Exchange Online Protection](exchange-online-protection-limits.md).

 ## <a name="feature-availability-across-exchange-online-protection-eop-plans"></a>Disponibilidade de recursos nos planos da Proteção do Exchange Online (EOP)